Senior Living History: 1930 - 1939

 New Benefits Stimulate For-Profit Nursing Homes

-OAA recipients were able to pay cash at a time when there was little real money in circulation, making them very attractive customers for proprietary operators, and old age homes were a perfect “cottage” industry.
+OAA recipients were able to pay cash at a time when there was little real money in circulation, making them very attractive customers for proprietary operators.
+Old-age homes were a perfect “cottage” industry.
 They could be easily and often inexpensively launched by “mom and pop” operators who boarded their elderly customers in unused rooms in private homes.
 Some were run by unemployed nurses who provided rudimentary care in addition to room and board, giving rise to the term “nursing home.”
 In a time when many people were still out of work, the fledgling industry provided homeowners with an opportunity to use the only asset they owned to generate a welcome source of cash.

 Federal and State Governments Share Welfare Costs